bmazin/ARCONS-pipeline/README.md

 On Turk, these packages installed in the usual way without fuss.

+On bender, there was a problem with the how libcrlibm.a was build: relocation R_X86_64_32S against `.rodata' can not be used when making a shared object; recompile with -fPIC

+To fix this, in the crlibm source tree,in scs_lib/Makefile add the -fPIC option in this line:
+CPPFLAGS = -fPIC

 On a Mac, you need to do this:

 I downloaded crlibm-1.0beta4.tar.gz from